morganprieur/p11_test_gudlft/Python_Testing/README.md

     The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
 The main ones are:

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.

+    **Edit: competitions.json**
+    I have added a competition, in order to test a future date of competition:
+    ```json
+        {
+            "name": "New Winter",
+            "date": "2024-12-22 13:30:00",
+            "numberOfPlaces": 15
+        }
+    ```

 5. Testing